Actipro/WPF-Controls/Documentation/topics/shared/windows-media-animation.md

 ## Integrating the WPF Pixel Shader Effects Library

-The WPF Pixel Shader Effects Library, which can be found on [CodePlex (external)](http://www.codeplex.com/wpffx), includes several transition effects that leverage the `UIElement.Effect` property, which is included in .NET 3.5 SP1.
-These effects are written using Microsoft's High Level Shader Language (HLSL), which provide alot of control over what is rendered.
+The WPF Pixel Shader Effects Library, [announced here (external)](https://learn.microsoft.com/en-us/archive/blogs/jaimer/announcement-wpf-pixel-shader-effects-library-on-codeplex), includes several transition effects that leverage the `UIElement.Effect` property, which is included in .NET 3.5 SP1.
+These effects are written using Microsoft's High Level Shader Language (HLSL), which provide a lot of control over what is rendered.

 ![Screenshot](images/transitionpresenter-banded-swirl.png)![Screenshot](images/transitionpresenter-cloud-reveal.png)